-I am a pantser when it comes to writing.
+My Writing Habits I am a pantser when it comes to writing.
+That is a pretty set in stone writing habit for me.
+I am not an organized person.
 I have my general plotline, my world, and my character and then it is all flying by the seat of my pants.
 It is how I roll.
-And it works for me.
-For one novel I wrote, I tried an outline, but I am not that organized that… Continue reading My writing habits
+And… Continue reading My writing habits

 I loathe insomnia.
 I've had chronic insomnia since I was a teen.
 Back then it never was a real problem because, well, you don't have any real obligations and responsibilities you have to adhere to.
 It was the same at university, I'd just schedule classes for a little later.
 But as an adult, I have to… Continue reading Insomniac ideas